IbrahimJahwari/RDD_Sweden_Nuclear/README.md

 └── README.md                  # Project overview and reproduction instructions
 ```

-## Description

-On June 1, 2023, Sweden formally reclassified nuclear energy as a "fossil-free" source under its climate and energy framework.
-This project evaluates whether that change was associated with a measurable shift in daily nuclear electricity generation.
-The analysis relies on high-frequency generation data and applies a sharp RDD centered on the policy date.

 ## How to Reproduce

 1. Refer to `data/README.md` for instructions on accessing the raw datasets from the ENTSO-E Transparency Platform.